-Certain risk management activities are arranged on a Group-wide basis and overseen or performed at the level of the Group.
-References to "Group" in this note, such as 'Group Risk and Compliance Unit' and 'Group Audit Committee', are to be understood accordingly as The Jamaica National Group Limited, the ultimate parent of the Investment Manager.
+Certain risk management activities are arranged on a Group-wide basis and overseen or performed at the level of the Group, that is, The Jamaica National Group Limited, the ultimate parent of the Investment Manager.
+References to "Group" in this note, such as 'Group Risk and Compliance Unit' and 'Group Audit Committee', are to be understood accordingly.

-The risk management policies and procedures are established by the JN Group Risk and Compliance Unit of the Investment Manager's ultimate parent company to identify, assess and measure the risks faced by the Fund, to set appropriate risk limits and controls, and to monitor risks and adherence to limits set.
+The risk management policies and procedures are established by the Group Risk and Compliance Unit of the Investment Manager's ultimate parent company to identify, assess and measure the risks faced by the Fund, to set appropriate risk limits and controls, and to monitor risks and adherence to limits set.